JuliaLang/julia/doc/stdlib/io-network.rst

 .. function:: readavailable(stream)

    Read all available data on the stream, blocking the task only if no data is available.
+The result is a ``Vector{UInt8,1}``.

 Text I/O